5 Friendliest Hamster Breeds: Pictures, Facts, & History

 - Tscherskia: Greater long-tailed hamster

-Hamsters make excellent little pets and don’t require much maintenance; however, you still need to learn how to properly care for one.
-Hamsters require sufficient housing, and the size of the enclosure will depend on the breed.
-Hamsters are typically acquired from a pet store, and the staff should be able to help you select the best breed to match your family.
-The staff can also help you gather all supplies and the type of housing required for your hamster’s specific breed.
+Hamsters make excellent little pets and are great for apartment dwellers; however, you still need to learn how to properly care for one.
+Hamsters require sufficient housing, and the size of the enclosure will depend on the species.